okami101/vuetify-admin/packages/admin/README.md

 * App header bar with customizable links and profile links
 * Sidebar for advanced menu, with hierarchy and icons
+* Breadcrumbs
 * Aside panel where you can put anything you want
 * App footer with customizable links and corporate message
+* Multi UI language (en and fr), takes browser language as default

 ### CRUD

 Classic crud pages that can be generated :

-* List : classic resource browser, paginable, filtrable and maulti-sortable.
+* List : classic resource browser, paginable, filtrable, multi-sortable and exportable.
 Has global SQL Like search filter and use dumb datagrid component by default that can be replaced by your own custom data-iterable layout list component.
 * Show : entirely customizable layout show page.
 Use fields components as formatted show for each resource properties.
 * Create : form page for new resource creation.
 Can use an other existing resource as source for input prefilling (clone).
 * Edit : customizable form page for an existing resource.
 Ideal place (as show page) for add other related resources with prefiltred datagrid list.